China: Sichuan

 Day 1: Arrivals into one of Chengdu's two international airports (CTU or TFU).
 All participants arriving on this day will be met and transferred to our nearby hotel.
 Exploring the vicinity at dusk might produce Light-vented Bulbul or Chinese Blackbird.
 Night in Chengdu.

 Day 2: Catching a bullet train northwards, we'll do some initial birding at Gonggaling on our way up to Roegerai.
-This forest will give us our first chance for a few specialties like Sichuan Jay before we continue onwards and arrive in the late evening at our hotel on the edge of the Tibetan Plateau.
+This forest will give us our first chance for a few tricky specialties like Chinese Grouse, Sichuan Jay, and Three-banded Rosefinch, before we continue onwards and arrive in the late evening at our hotel on the edge of the Tibetan Plateau.

-Day 3-4: Two full days of birding the Tibetan Plateau around Roeurgai, where we hope to cross paths with Black-necked Cranes, Tibetan Partridge, Upland Buzzard, the monotypic Przevalski’s Finch (or Pinktail), but also other fantastic Tibetan specialties like the huge Tibetan Lark, Ground Tit, Tibetan, Rufous-necked and White-rumped Snowfinches, Giant Shrike, and White-browed Tit-Warbler.
-We will also have time to visit the high-elevation forests of Baxi, where we could find Chinese Grouse, Verreaux’s Monal-Partridge, Blue Eared Pheasant, Per David’s, Giant and Snowy-cheeked Laughingthrushes, Sichuan Jay, White-backed Thrush, plus Sichuan and Rufous-vented Tits.
+Day 3-4: Two full days of birding the Tibetan Plateau around Roeurgai, where we hope to cross paths with Tibetan Partridge, Black-necked Crane, Brown-cheeked Rail, and of course the much-wanted monotypic Przevalski’s Finch (or Pinktail).
+Other fantastic Tibetan specialties could include Upland Buzzard, the huge Tibetan Lark, Ground Tit, Black-winged Snowfinch, Rufous-necked Snowfinch, White-rumped Snowfinch, Giant Shrike, White-browed Tit, and the colourful White-browed Tit-warbler.
+We will also have time to visit the high-elevation forests of Baxi, where we can find Verreaux’s Monal-Partridge, Blue Eared Pheasant, Giant Laughingthrush, Snowy-cheeked Laughingthrush, Elliot's Laughingthrush, Plain Laughingthrush, Spectacled Parrotbill, White-backed Thrush, Sichuan Tit, Buff-barred Warbler, Chinese White-browed Rosefinch, plus more chances for Chinese Grouse and Sichuan Jay.

 Day 5: After some final birding, we will head south towards Maerkang, our destination for the next two nights.
 We will make stops en route, including more time to look for Przevalski’s Finch if needed.
 Night in Maerkang.

-Day 6: The entire day will be spent birding the coniferous forests of Mengbishan, where we will be searching for Verreaux’s Monal-Partridge if we still need it, plus chances for White Eared Pheasant, Blood Pheasant, and Koklass Pheasant.
-Other species may include Przevalski’s Nuthatch, Rufous-bellied Woodpecker, Giant Laughingthrush, Chinese Babax, Sichuan Jay, Sichuan Leaf Warbler, White-winged Grosbeak, Collared Grosbeak, Chinese White-browed Rosefinch, Pink-rumped Rosefinch, and Himalayan Beautiful Rosefinch.
+Day 6: The entire day will be spent birding the coniferous forests of Mengbishan, where we will be searching for Verreaux’s Monal-Partridge if we still need it, plus chances for White Eared Pheasant and Blood Pheasant.
+Other species may include Przevalski’s Nuthatch, the beautiful Crested Tit-warbler, Sichuan Leaf Warbler, White-winged Grosbeak, Pink-rumped Rosefinch, and Himalayan Beautiful Rosefinch.
 Night in Maerkang.

 Day 7: Following an early morning birding session, transfer to Wolong National Nature Reserve for three nights.

 Day 8-9: We will have two days of birding at Wolong, from the lower coniferous forests all the way up to the high alpine meadows.
 All surrounded by tremendous landscapes and snow-capped peaks towering above 5000m!
 At the highest elevation we can reach by road (Balangshan Pass at 4500m), we stand good chances to locate some of the most fantastic Phasianidae, including Chinese Monal, Snow Partridge, and Tibetan Snowcock.
-Some exciting passerines include the endemic Sooty Bushtit, Chinese Rubythroat, Grandala, Golden Bush Robin, White-throated Redstart, White-winged Grosbeak, Brandt’s and Plain Mountain Finches, Alpine Accentor, plus Sharpe's, Dark-breasted, Pink-rumped, and Red-fronted Rosefinches.
+Some exciting passerines include the endemic Sooty Bushtit, Chinese Rubythroat, Grandala, White-throated Redstart, Collared Grosbeak, Brandt’s Moutain Finch, Plain Mountain Finch, Alpine Accentor, plus Sharpe's Rosefinch, Dark-breasted Rosefinch, and Red-fronted Rosefinch.
 Other birds should include Bearded Vulture, Himalayan Griffon, Snow Pigeon, and Alpine Chough.
-Lower down in the forest lives a different array of birds, like the amazing Golden Pheasant, Black-streaked and Barred Laughingthrushes, Chinese Fulvetta, the stupendous Firethroat, and Chinese Thrush, among many others.
+Lower down in the forest lives a different array of birds, like the amazing Golden Pheasant, Barred Laughingthrush, Chinese Fulvetta, Chinese Leaf Warbler, Claudia’s Leaf Warbler, Kloss’s Leaf Warbler, Marten’s Warbler, the stupendous Firethroat, Chinese Thrush, and Slaty Bunting, among many others.
 Nights at Wolong.

 Day 10: After spending much of the day birding at Wolong, we transfer to Labahe National Nature Reserve in the late afternoon.
 Night near Labahe NNR.

 Day 11: Labahe is much less-visited by birders than other parts of Sichuan, but is certainly the best place to see the phenomenal Firethroat (and acts as a backup for many of the species we searched for at Wolong).
 This is also our best chance to see the stunning Temminck's Tragopan!
-Other new species here might include Grey-hooded Fulvetta, Fulvous Parrotbill, the rare Per David's Tit, Black-browed Bushtit, Elliot’s Laughingthrush, Emei Leaf Warbler, Large-billed Leaf Warbler, Buff-barred Warbler, and Slaty Bunting.
+Other new species here might include Grey-hooded Fulvetta, Fulvous Parrotbill, the rare Per David's Tit, lovely Fire-capped Tit, Black-browed Bushtit, Brown Bush Warbler, Grey-sided Bush Warbler, Large-billed Leaf Warbler, and of course the stunning Golden Bush Robin.
 Night near Labahe NNR.

 Day 12: Morning at Labahe before we head to Wawushan.
 Night at Wawushan.

 Day 13-14: The boardwalk at Wawushan offers some phenomenal birding, transecting several hundred metres of elevation through thick stands of bamboo.
 This is one of the best places in the world to see Red Panda, and we certainly expect to see this stunning mammal during our short time here.
 There is an astounding diversity of parrotbills in the bamboo too: Ashy-throated, Fulvous, Brown, Golden, Great, Three-toed, and the scarce Grey-hooded Parrotbill are all targets.
-Other additions to our bird list might include Sichuan Treecreeper, Sichuan, Claudia’s, and Kloss’s Leaf Warblers, Marten’s and Alstrom’s Warblers, White-collared Yuhina, Golden-brested Fulvetta, and Fujian Niltava.
+Other additions to our bird list might include Sichuan Leaf Warbler, Emei Leaf Warbler, Alstrom’s Warbler, Bianchi's Warbler, Sichuan Bush Warbler, White-collared Yuhina, Golden-brested Fulvetta, and Fujian Niltava.
+The scarce Sichuan Treecreeper and retiring Sichuan Thrush are best searched for here, but these two are always tricky.
 Nights near Wawushan.

 Day 15: This morning we will head to Tanshi Village, where we can spend an initial session in one of the hides this afternoon.

 Day 16: Now famous for being a reliable site for the mythical Sichuan Partridge, the feeding hides at Tanshi will also give us some awesome photographic opportunities for Lady Amherst's Pheasant and Silver Pheasant, with the small chance of an appearance by a furtive male Temminck's Tragopan.
-Other regular visitors which we should be able to see and photograph at close range include Chinese Bamboo Partridge, Red-winged Laughingthrush, Buffy Laughingthrush, White-browed Laughingthrush, Chinese Babax, Emei Shan Liocicla, and Slaty Bunting.
-We may be able to find Brown Bush Warbler before lunch, after which we'll depart for Chengdu with drop-offs at the airport (CTU or TFU) in time for evening flights.
+Other regular visitors which we should be able to see and photograph at close range include Chinese Bamboo Partridge, Red-winged Laughingthrush, Buffy Laughingthrush, White-browed Laughingthrush, Chinese Babax, Emei Shan Liocicla, and Black-streaked Scimitar-Babbler.
+After lunch we'll depart for Chengdu with drop-offs at back the airport (CTU or TFU) in time for evening flights.